IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 Why You Should Understand IDPA Rules Before Your First Match

-For most new shooters, the biggest source of anxiety at their first IDPA match isn’t the shooting itself — it’s the fear of accidentally breaking a rule and getting penalized.
+For most new shooters, the biggest source of anxiety at their first IDPA match isn’t the shooting itself — it’s the fear of accidentally breaking a rule and getting penalised.
 That concern is perfectly valid.
 IDPA has considerably more rules than casual range shooting, and many of those rules are fundamentally different from USPSA, especially when it comes to engagement order and the use of cover.

 The good news is that IDPA rules follow a logical thread that’s easy to grasp once you see the big picture.
 The entire rulebook is built around one question: what would you do in a real defensive encounter?
 Engage the closest threat first, use cover to protect yourself, reload behind safety.
 When you interpret the rules through the lens of “what if this were real,” most of them stop feeling arbitrary and start making intuitive sense.